robin-rpr/calos/doc/clearly-image.rst

 compressed or de-duplicated.
 We use the Git default threshold of 512 MiB (as of this writing).

-Charliecloud runs Git garbage collection at two different times.
+Clearly runs Git garbage collection at two different times.
 First, a lighter-weight garbage pass runs automatically when the number of loose files (objects) grows beyond a limit.
 This limit is in flux as we learn more about build cache performance, but it’s quite a bit higher than the Git default.